Travertine Hot Springs

-Travertine Hot Springs are a group of geothermal mineral springs located near the town of Bridgeport, California.
+Travertine Hot Springs are a group of geothermal mineral springs located near the town of Bridgeport, California, United States.

 Geography

-The springs are located two miles Southeast of Bridgeport, California on several sizeable travertine terraces, overlooking views of the High Sierra mountains.
+Travertine Hot Springs are located two miles Southeast of Bridgeport, California on several sizeable travertine terraces, overlooking views of the High Sierra mountains.
 Volunteers have built a series of primitive rock pools and wood-and-concrete enclosures to contain the water, and to control temperature by diverting the flow through stepped channels.
 The springs are located on California State Park land.

 Geology

 According to David Risley, a geologist with the U.S. Forest Service, the hot springs gets its name from the build-up of calcium carbonate (a form of limestone) that forms the mineral terraces.
 In the mid-1890s, 60 tons of travertine was mined from the site to build the interior facings of San Francisco City Hall, and other buildings.

 History

 For hundreds of years the hot mineral springs were used by local indigenous people and later, early settlers.
 According to archaeological records, Paleo-Indians used thermal springs in the American west for 10,000 years, based on evidence of human use and settlements.
 Hot springs provided warmth, healing mineral water, and cleansing.
 Later, the Paiute people used the hot springs.

 In the early 1900s, the first wood-lined pool for dipping sheep was built; some of the wooden planks currently at the site are the original boards.